Project Schedule and Baseline Schedule

 A project consists of many activities and each activity has a planned start and finish date.
 In a similar way, people plan their time, resources, training programs, education, vacation in order to become successful in their lives.

 As you see, there are many things to do.
-If you want your project to stay on track, you should know how to perform project planning and scheduling.
+If you want your to stay on track, you should know how to perform planning and scheduling.
 People have often printed simple charts and used calendars for scheduling purposes in the past.
-However, in today’s world, project planning and scheduling software tools make life easier than before.
+However, in today’s world, planning and scheduling software tools make life easier than before.

 Basically, software tools can be divided into two major categories which are desktop and online tools.
 Each of them has pros and cons.